evkx/evkx.github.io/content/models/tesla/model_x/Model_X_Standard_Range/_index.md

 The Tesla Model X Standard Range comes equipped with one sound system option:

-- **Tesla Premium Sound:**: Features 22 speakers and delivers a maximum output of 560 watts.
+- **Tesla Premium Sound:** Features 22 speakers and delivers a maximum output of 560 watts.

 ## Lights

 **Standard Headlights:** These use advanced LED technology, providing bright and efficient illumination.

-Standard taillights use LED technology, ensuring visibility and efficiency.
+The taillights use LED technology, ensuring both high visibility and energy efficiency.

 ## Advanced Driver Assistance Systems

-The Tesla Model X Standard Range includes several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/) (ADAS) to enhance safety and comfort.
+The Tesla Model X Standard Range features a range of standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/) (ADAS) designed to enhance safety and comfort.

 ### Safety Systems